 Holding a Drive or Fundraiser

-Welcome to your headquarters for all things food drives and fundraisers!
-To help ensure that volunteer food and fundraising events are successful, concurrent with Eastern Illinois Foodbank’s branding, public image and to make best use of our limited staff resources, we ask that you submit the below third party fundraiser agreement, drive contact form and all relevant supporting documents (such as marketing materials) to EIF at least two weeks prior to your event for approval.
+Thank you for your interest in hosting a food drive or fundraiser.
+To make sure your event is successful and follows EIF’s branding guidelines, we ask that you read and submit the third party fundraiser agreement on this page.
+All drive information and support documents (such as marketing materials) must be submitted to EIF for approval at least two weeks prior to your event.
 After submitting your third party fundraiser agreement, please fill out our Fundraiser Form to officially register your event!

 Download Our Logo: Please review our Logo Guidelines before using the EIF logo to promote your drive or event.